eduardoschoepf/eduardoschoepf/README.md

 ### Hi there,
-Holder of a Professional Title of Software Developer (Level 5), with more than 2 years of experience in mobile application development, I currently work as an IT support, specializing in customs clearance procedures.
+Passionate about software development, I am currently pursuing a bachelor's degree in Software Engineering and seeking a challenge as a full-stack developer.
 In my free time, I develop my coding skills.
-Currently, I am studying React Native and SAP ABAP.
+Currently, I am studying React Native and Node.JS.

 <!--
 **eduardoschoepf83/eduardoschoepf83** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.